devoncarew/firehose/README.md

 Pre-release versions (aka, `'1.2.3-foo'`) are handled specially; this tool will validate the package changes, but will not auto-publish the package.
-This can be used to accumulate several changes and later publish them together.
-When the version is later changes to a stable (or build) version (above, `'1.2.3`), the tool will publish that verion.
+This can be used to accumulate several changes and later publish them as a group.
+When the version later changes to a stable version (above, `'1.2.3`), the tool will publish that verion.

 ## Disabling off auto-publishing